ceever/Radio-Browser.info.lua/README.md

 * A simple search to retrieve the search specific radio stations
 * Search results are added to the existing (empty or non-empty) playlist
 * The more specific a search the less results, even 0
 * The dropdown lists will not update if one of the others dropdown is selected.
-This means you can have a situation were two or more selections of dropdown list produce 0 results, even though they specify existing stations in brackets, e.g. "Codec: AAC+ (102)" and "Language: Albania (27)".
+This means you can have a situation where two or more selections of dropdown list produce 0 results, even though they specify existing stations in brackets, e.g. "Codec: AAC+ (102)" and "Language: Albania (27)".